 The physical and mental health wellbeing of our employees and their families is important for bp.
-We offer a global employee assistance programme (EAP) to support health and wellbeing.
-It is accessible 24 hours a day, every day and offers support on specific health concerns, illness, bereavement, divorce, financial concerns and other significant life events.
+We have launched a new global employee assistance programme (EAP) to support health and wellbeing.
+It is accessible 24 hours a day, every day and provides access to one-to-one support from a counsellor and personalized self-help content.

 Our thrive@bp wellbeing platform also provides support for our workforce, their families and friends and we run global health and wellbeing campaigns focused on cancer awareness, women’s health, men’s health, LGBT+ health, heart health and mental health.